 What can the agent pay for in relation to external case management?

 The Agent may pay for external case management where:

-- the injured worker is eligible for the Community Integration Program (for eligibility criteria see Section 7.13 in Online Claims Manual)
+- the injured worker is eligible for the Community Integration Program (for eligibility criteria see online claims manual)

 - the service is authorised by WorkSafe to meet identified needs of an injured worker.